trickstercache/trickster/docs/configuring.md

 * Environment Variables
 * Command Line Arguments

+Note that while the Confifguration file provides a very robust number of knobs you can adjust, the ENV and CLI Args options support only basic use cases.

 ## Internal Defaults

 Internal Defaults are set for all configuration values, and are overridden by the configuration methods described below.
 All Internal Defaults are described in [cmd/trickster/conf/example.conf](../cmd/trickster/conf/example.conf) comments.